 Of course, you don’t need a special wrap just for the summer.
 However, if your child is due to be born in spring, there are a few things to bear in mind when choosing a wrap.

 The UV factor of DIDYMOS fabric is generally very high, whereby strongly coloured fabrics provide better protection than light ones.
-Even the colour itself can make a difference; green, red and black wraps (in that order) provide the best protection.

 Anyhow, never expose your child to full sun without sun protection!
 Always make sure that baby’s head and legs are covered.
 You will find a varying range of suitable sun hats and caps in our shop.

 The following wraps belong to the lightweight ones, more wraps in our shop.